Hi there! Meet Team Gramarye….

 John served for more than four years as the Lay Leader and Council Chair at Inman Park United Methodist Church.
 His many, many interests include books and literature, religion and philosophy, mythology, the Arthurian legends, travel, baseball, science fiction and fantasy, marketing communications, Celtic music and lore, new media, theatre, and politics, not to mention astronomy and cosmological physics.

-John is now concentrating on storytelling—he is the author of Blackthorne Faire and has a screenplay in development—and maintains a laser focus on Gramarye Media and its film and television content development and production arm.
+John is now concentrating on storytelling—he is the author of Blackthorne Faire and other novels, and he has a screenplay in development.
+Meanwhile, he maintains a laser focus on Gramarye Media and its publishing, film and television content development, production, and distribution arms.